JetBrains/teamcity-documentation/topics/ssh-keys-management.md

 ## Configure VCS Root Settings

-Once required SSH keys are uploaded, modify VCS Root settings to select a key that your project should use.
+Once required SSH keys are uploaded, modify the VCS Root settings to select a key that your project should use.

+> Private SSH keys are employed only when your VCS root is configured to work with a remote repository via an SSH URL (for instance, `git@github.com:...`).
+If your "Fetch URL" / "Push URL" in **Project Settings** are set to HTTPS (for instance, `https://github.com/...`), authorization with SSH keys is disabled.
+>
+{type="note"}

 > Watch our **video tutorial** on [how to check out from SSH repositories](https://www.youtube.com/watch?v=nUTb1BjMMoE) with SSH keys.

 1. Go to the **Project Settings | VCS Roots** page and click the required root.
 2. In the **Authentication Settings** section, click the required "Private Key" option: